Mr-Mens/Generative-Ai-Data-Science-Tutor/README.md

 # Data Science Tutor

-Data Science Tutor is an interactive web application designed to provide personalized data science guidance through a chatbot interface.
+Data Science Tutor is an interactive Generative AI web application designed to provide personalized data science guidance through a chatbot interface.
 It serves as a virtual tutor that helps users learn data science concepts, offers coding examples, and provides a step-by-step roadmap for becoming a data scientist.

 ## Features